kubesphere/dev-guide/sites/extension-dev-guide/content/en/examples/third-party-component-integration-example/_index.md

 ### Develop frontend extensions

-The process for project creation, local development, and debugging is the same as that in [Develop an extension for employee management](../employee-management-extension-example/#Develop an extension for employee management). 您可以从 GitHub 上克隆本示例的代码。
+The process for project creation, local development, and debugging is the same as that in [Develop an extension for employee management](../employee-management-extension-example/#Develop an extension for employee management).
+You can clone the GitHub repo:

 ```bash
 cd  ~/kubesphere-extensions